Thermality versus objectivity: can they peacefully coexist?: Objective States with Thermal System and Thermal Environment

-We plot the behaviour of the bound Eq.~\eqref{eq:macrofractions_sub_env_bound} in Fig.~\ref{fig:The-error-for-delta-N-1}.
+We plot the behaviour of the bound Equation~\eqref{eq:macrofractions_sub_env_bound} in Figure~\ref{fig:The-error-for-delta-N-1}.
 As expected, the figure shows that increasing the number of environments included into a macrofraction leads to a decreasing distance between the set of thermal states versus the set of objective states.
-This is essentially as though we considered increasingly larger environments, which is the focus on the next subsection.
+This is essentially as though we considered increasingly larger environments, which is the focus of the next subsection.

-\subsection{Environment dimension larger than \\ system dimension}
+\subsection{Environment Dimension Larger than System Dimension}

 In common situations, environments are much larger than the system.
-Intuitively, the greater dimension of the environment should give greater flexibility to form approximately objective-thermal states.
+Intuitively, larger environment dimensions should give greater flexibility to form approximately objective-thermal states.
 In this section, we find that the existence of exact thermal-objective states requires very fine tuned system and environment Hamiltonians.
-However, we will also find that as the dimension of the environment goes up (the classical/thermodynamic limit), there will exist states that are close to both objectivity and local thermality.
+However, we will also find that as the dimension of the environment goes up (e.g., towards the classical/thermodynamic limit), there will exist states that are close to both objectivity and local thermality.

-\begin{thm} The distance between the set of objective states and the set of states with locally thermal system and environment goes to zero as the dimension of the environment $d_{E}\rightarrow\infty$. \end{thm}
+\begin{Theorem} The distance between the set of objective states and the set of states with locally thermal system and environment goes to zero as the dimension of the environment goes to infinity. \end{Theorem}